SasView/sasmodels/doc/developer/calculator.rst

 value of the polydisperse parameters v1, v2, etc.  The tables for each parameter are arranged contiguously in a vector, with offset[k] giving the starting location of parameter k in the vector.
-Each parameter defines coord[k] as a bit mask indicating which polydispersity parameters the parameter depends upon.
+Each parameter defines par_coord[k] as a bit mask indicating which polydispersity parameters the parameter depends upon.
 Usually this is zero, indicating that the parameter is independent, but for the cylinder example given, the bits for the radius and length polydispersity parameters would both be set, the result